The Federal Student Loan Interest Deduction

 What Is Modified Adjusted Gross Income?

-Your modified adjusted gross income is critical to the computation of whether you're subject to the deduction phase-out.
+Your MAGI is critical to the computation of whether you're subject to the deduction phase-out.
 It's your all-important adjusted gross income before you take other deductions into account.
 These include the student loan interest deduction you're hoping to qualify for—you can't deduct this first before calculating your MAGI.
-You must also add back in any deductions you took for tuition and fees on line 34 of your 1040, and for domestic production activities which would appear on line 35.
+You must also add back in any deductions you took for tuition and fees on line 34 of the 2017 Form 1040, and for domestic production activities which would appear on line 35 of that tax form.

-You must also add back the following exclusions and deductions if you took any of them, but these are somewhat rare:
+You must also add back the following exclusions and deductions if you took any of them, but these are somewhat uncommon:

 - The foreign earned income exclusion